 If the instructor of record does not carry out the SAPC’s recommendation within 10 working days of written notification, the SAPC shall notify in writing the Provost/Vice President for Academic Affairs.
 An instructor’s refusal to change the grade will automatically be interpreted to be an appeal of the decision.

-If the student or instructor disagrees with the SAPC’s decision, he/she may appeal directly to the Provost/Vice President for Academic Affairs in writing within 10 working days, stating the rationale for the appeal.
+If the student or instructor disagrees with the SAPC’s decision, they may appeal directly to the Provost/Vice President for Academic Affairs in writing within 10 working days, stating the rationale for the appeal.
 The Provost/Vice President will either deny the appeal, or appoint an objective ad hoc committee of three (3) tenured faculty in the discipline to review the case and render a decision within one (1) calendar month.
 The decision will be final and cannot be appealed further on campus.

 If the decision of the Provost/Vice President for Academic Affairs or the ad hoc committee necessitates a change of grade for the course, the Director of Admissions, Records and Evaluations shall be notified in writing by the Provost/Vice President that the student’s academic record/transcript be changed to reflect that decision.
 The instructor cannot block or appeal such official action on campus.